Drunella/libefs/README.md

 and saves files repeatadly.
 But there are many cases that the simple tests do not cover.
 I consider the library "alpha" quality.
 The features are there but largely untested.
 Use at your own risk.
-Some features have not been implemented yet: validating, write in low banks only, write in high banks only.
+Some features have not been implemented yet: validating.

 ## License and Copyright

-The code is © 2023 Drunella, available under the Apache 2.0 license.
+The code is © 2025 Drunella, available under the Apache 2.0 license.